 Step Sheet: Click here to download.

-One thing really interesting about the Tush Push is that it is known as “the first known choreographed line dance.”
+One thing exciting about the Tush Push is that it is known as “the first known choreographed line dance.”
 I think that is curious, because what about the Electric Slide or Slappin’ Leather (and maybe others too)?
 This doesn’t seem old enough to make that claim.
-Maybe this is a myth that was spread around?
+Perhaps this is a myth that was spread around.
 Let me know if you have any insight about it!

 4. Walk the Line – Sandi Larkins (1987)